Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

-\begin{itemize} \item A new UDA method named SRDA-Net is proposed for semantic segmentation to adapt from low-resolution remote sensing images to high-resolution remote sensing images. \item Inspired by the mutual promotion of super-resolution and semantic segmentation, we construct a multi-task model composed of super-resolution and segmentation, which not only eliminates the resolution difference between source and target domains, but also obtains improvements on both super-resolution and segmentation tasks. \item We design two domain classifiers at the pixel-level and output space to align the source and target domains.
-By adversarial training, the domain gap can be effectively reduced. \end{itemize}
+To summarise, the major contributions of SRDA-Net can be stated as follows: \begin{itemize} \item A new UDA method named SRDA-Net is proposed for semantic segmentation, to adapt the changes from low-resolution remote sensing images to high-resolution remote sensing images. \item A multi-task model composed of super-resolution and segmentation is built, which not only eliminates the resolution difference between source and target domains, but also obtains improvements on the semantic segmentation task. \item Two domain classifiers are designed at the pixel-level and output space, to pursue domain alignment.
+With the help of adversarial training, the domain gap can be effectively reduced. \end{itemize}